beatrizsilva16/DGE_Analysis/README.md

 temperatures.
 The acute experiments where temperatures were rapidly increased to replicate the effects of a briefer extreme climatic event.
 To achieve this main goal, a comprehensive bioinformatic pipeline focused on transcriptomics analysis was developed using the R Bioconductor package to generate the differential gene expression profiles of these individuals under thermal stress.
-The bioinformatic method- ology of this work differs from the past studies, by developing an R code compilation of three methods, EdgeR, limma, and DESeq2 for differential gene expression analysis in these organisms.
+The bioinformatic methodology of this work differs from the past studies, by developing an R code compilation of three methods, EdgeR, limma, and DESeq2 for differential gene expression analysis in these organisms.
 The output of the present work provides a comprehensive overview of gene expression profile responses of *U. delphinus* under climate change scenarios.
 Additionally, the results revealed a wide range of pathways